 History of silk:

 Around 3500 BC, silk was discovered in China during the reign of emperor Huang-ti.
-It was considered as one of the most valuable fibre at that time because of its luster and fine quality.
+It was considered as one of the most valuable fibre at that time because of its lustre and fine quality.
 At that time it was only used by the emperors and it was kept secret for hundreds of years.
 Later on it was spread across the world through trading.
-The route through which it used to travel was known as the ‘Silkroute’.
+The route through which it used to travel was known as the ‘Silk route’.

 The different types of silk are produced by different types of silkworms.
-It can be differentiated on the basis of luster and texture.
+It can be differentiated on the basis of lustre and texture.
 Few examples are kosa, tassar, mooga, etc. They are produced by various types of silkmoths.
-One of the common type is the mulberry silkmoth.
+One of the common types is the mulberry silkmoth.